AxonFramework/.github/profile/README.md

 Both benefits come with their own set of requirements.
 Firstly, we are inclined to use a distributed version of the `CommandBus`, `EventBus`, and `QueryBus` to break apart an application, considering their distinct routing requirements.
-Secondly, as Event Sourcing requires us to store events forever, the `EventStore` will grow indefinitely.
+Secondly, as Event Sourcing requires us to store events forever, the event store will grow indefinitely.

 [Axon Server](https://developer.axoniq.io/axon-server/overview) greatly simplifies these requirements by implementing these four infrastructure components.
 It is a dedicated message routing solution knowledgeable about the need to consistently route commands, stream events as fast as possible, and support the differing querying needs of each service.
 But most of all, Axon Server is an event store, a database specifically designed for storing events for event sourcing purpose.
 It offers superior scalability and throughput characteristics without requiring complex tuning of, for example, an RDBMS.

-By using Axon Server in combination with Axon Framework, you will thus resolve the need to set up a distributed version of each bus and drop the requirement to optimize your Event Store by hand.
+By using Axon Server in combination with Axon Framework, you will thus resolve the need to set up a distributed version of each bus and drop the requirement to optimize your event store by hand.

 Be sure to visit the dedicated [Axon Server page](https://developer.axoniq.io/axon-server/overview) to learn more about all its capabilities and usages.
 If desired, you can download it [here](https://lp.axoniq.io/axon-server-download) for free to give it a try.